Kaumadii/product-api-laravel/README.md

 DB_PASSWORD=
 ```

-Create the database in phpMyAdmin or MySQL before running migrations.
+(Create the database first in phpMyAdmin or MySQL.)

 ---

-# 📌 3.
-Run Migrations & Seeders
+# 🗃️ 3.
+Products Migration & Seeder

+This project includes a migration for creating a `products` table with:

+* id
+* name
+* description
+* price
+* image_url

+And a seeder with at least **5 sample products**.

 Run migrations: